 Most of the people come to India to visit famous worldwide known places like the Taj Mahal, it is one of the new seven wonders of the world, a building so magnificent that it’s famous in almost every corner of the Earth.
 Tourists could be forgiven then, for having nothing else on their minds when they visit Agra for the “Taj Mahal”.
-Others come for spiritual places like Varanasi, some come for vaccations to the beautiful beaches in Goa.
+Others come for spiritual places like Varanasi, some come for vacations to the beautiful beaches in Goa.

-My first impression of India was although this country is a very poor country, but for all that, it is the richest country in the world of colors and people.
+My first impression of India was although this country is a very poor country, for all that, it is the richest country in the world of colors and people.
 The people of India bring the colors to life and shine from the inside in every shade, every face tells a story.